What is dental bonding?

 No. Simply follow good oral hygiene practices.
-This means brush your teeth at least twice a day, floss at least once a day and see your dentist for check-ups and cleanings.
+Brush your teeth at least twice a day, floss at least once a day and see your dentist for regular check-ups and cleanings.

-Because bonding material can chip, it is important to avoid such habits as biting fingernails; chewing on pens, ice or other hard food objects; or using your bonded teeth as an opener.
-If you do notice any sharp edges on a bonded tooth or if your tooth feels odd when you bite down, call your dentist.
+Because bonding material can chip, it is important to avoid habits like biting your fingernails, chewing on pens or using your teeth to open packages.
+If you notice any sharp edges on a bonded tooth or if your tooth feels odd when you bite down, call your dentist.

-How long bonding materials last depends on how much bonding was done and your oral habits.
-Typically, however, bonding material lasts from 3 years to about 10 years before needing to be touched up or replaced.
+How long bonding materials last depends on several factors, such as your oral habits and how many teeth were treated.
+Typically, however, bonding material lasts between three and 10 years before needing to be touched up or replaced.